hilts-vaughan/hilts-vaughan.github.io/_posts/2022-12-16-installing-horizon-xi-linux.md

 }
 ```

 Gamepad should now work in game mode.
+Credit goes to Sabriel@ for the gamepad directions.

 ## FAQ for Linux